Viz Extensions FAQ

 How much does it cost?

 After purchasing a license, you will receive an email with a link to download the .trex files.
+Simply enter your license key and you can download the extensions.

 We worked on a solution that automatically adds your license key inside the URL of the .trex file so you don’t have to do it yourself maually!